Latest SeedProd News

 Shopify support help center

-Shopify also maintains detailed documentation, a knowledge base, forums, and video tutorials for users wanting to help themselves.
-Additionally, you can hire a Shopify Expert for extra help and support; however, it doesn’t offer support for 3rd-party tools.
+Shopify also maintains detailed documentation, a knowledge base, forums, and video tutorials for users who want to help themselves.
+Additionally, you can hire a Shopify Expert for extra help and support; however, it doesn’t offer support for third-party tools.

 Winner